paymennt/docs/community/11-api-and-plugins/2-opencart.md

 From downloading the plugin to requesting your first test payment, learn how to get started with the paymennt for OpenCart plugin.

-:::info
+:::note

 This guide assumes that you have already [set up OpenCart](https://docs.opencart.com/en-gb/installation/).

 :::

-:::tip
+:::note

-To learn about the OpenCart Plugin integation process in detail, see [GitHub](https://github.com/paymennt/opencart).
+To learn about the OpenCart Plugin integration process in detail, see [GitHub](https://github.com/paymennt/opencart).

 :::